ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 }
 ```

-### Create the trigger using the filter function
+### Create the trigger by using the filter function

 You can use the `changes` feed to configure a service to fire a trigger on every change to your Cloudant database.
 The parameters are as follows:

 - `dbname`: Name of Cloudant database.
 - `maxTriggers`: Stop firing triggers when this limit is reached.
 Defaults to infinite.
-- `filter`: Filter function defined on a design document.
+- `filter`: Filter function that is defined on a design document.
-- `query_params`: Optional query parameters for the filter function.
+- `query_params`: Extra query parameters for the filter function.

-1. Create a trigger with the `changes` feed in the package binding that you created previously including `filter` and `query_params` to only fire the trigger when a document is added or modified when the status is `new`.
+1. Create a trigger with the `changes` feed in the package binding that you created previously.
+Including the `filter` and `query_params` functions to fire the trigger when a document is added or modified when the status is `new`.
 Be sure to replace `/_/myCloudant` with your package name.

   ```